 3. Extent to which the existing law needed to be changed due to the transposition of the directive:Significant change

 10. Third party funding:Third-party litigation funding is permitted.
-Based on the draft: If the court has reasonable doubt as to whether funding negatively impacts the protection of the general rights of the consumers in the proceedings, the court is obligated to e.g. summon the QE to disclose the source of its financing and undertake appropriate measures, e.g. return or change its sources of financing.
+The source of financing must be disclosed in the statement of claim.
+If the court has reasonable doubt as to whether funding negatively impacts the protection of the general rights of the consumers in the proceedings, the court is obligated to e.g. summon the QE to disclose the source of its financing and undertake appropriate measures, e.g. return or change its sources of financing.
 A failure to disclose the information or to undertake the measures required by the court can result in a change of QE or even rejection of the statement of claim

-11. Allocation of costs:The “loser pays” principle applies Based on the draft: QE is exempt from the obligation to pay court fees and other costs related to the proceedings.
+11. Allocation of costs:The “loser pays” principle applies.
+QE is exempt from the obligation to pay court fees and other costs related to the proceedings.
 These costs are temporarily borne by the State Treasury

 12. Noteworthy:N/A